caseyanderson/workshops/materiality/materiality.md

 ### Creating Your Own Material Taxonomy

 What should be included in a Field-oriented materials taxonomy?
 What should be excluded?
 Using what you gleaned through analysis from the three sample sites, construct a sample materials taxonomy that is more appropriate to field work, embedding one's self in a community, etc..
-We will discuss and defend your conclusions after 30 minutes.
+We will discuss your conclusions after 30 minutes.

 ### Studio Scavenger Hunt